raymondkiu/bactspeciesID/README.md

 # speciesID
 Fast microbial species identification (16S rRNA gene-based approach) using genome assemblies

-## Dependencies
+## Dependencies - can be installed using Conda
-* ABRicate v1.0.1 (https://github.com/tseemann/abricate) with all its dependecies such as Blast+ v2.2.30, any2fasta, Emboss etc, also  need to build a 16S rRNA database
+* ABRicate v1.0.1 (https://github.com/tseemann/abricate) with all its dependecies such as Blast+ v2.2.30, any2fasta, Emboss etc, also  need to build a 16S rRNA database (recommend SILVA database)
 * Barrnap v0.7 (https://github.com/tseemann/barrnap)
 * Bedtools
 * Samtools